pyvista/pyvista/README.rst

 Connections
 ===========

-``vtki`` is a powerful tool that researchers can harness to create compelling, integrated visualizations of large datasets in an intuitive, Pythonic manner.
+``vista`` is a powerful tool that researchers can harness to create compelling, integrated visualizations of large datasets in an intuitive, Pythonic manner.
-Here are a few open-source projects that leverage ``vtki``:
+Here are a few open-source projects that leverage ``vista``:

 * pyansys_: Pythonic interface to ANSYS result, full, and archive files
-* PVGeo_: Python package of VTK-based algorithms to analyze geoscientific data and models. ``vtki`` is used to make the inputs and outputs of PVGeo's algorithms more accessible.
+* PVGeo_: Python package of VTK-based algorithms to analyze geoscientific data and models. ``vista`` is used to make the inputs and outputs of PVGeo's algorithms more accessible.
-* omfvtk_: 3D visualization for the Open Mining Format (omf). ``vtki`` provides the foundation for this library's visualization.
+* omfvtk_: 3D visualization for the Open Mining Format (omf). ``vista`` provides the foundation for this library's visualization.
-* discretize_: Discretization tools for finite volume and inverse problems. ``discretize`` provides ``toVTK`` methods that return ``vtki`` versions of their data types for `creating compelling visualizations`_.
+* discretize_: Discretization tools for finite volume and inverse problems. ``discretize`` provides ``toVTK`` methods that return ``vista`` versions of their data types for `creating compelling visualizations`_.
 * pymeshfix_: Python/Cython wrapper of Marco Attene's wonderful, award-winning MeshFix software.
 * tetgen_: Python Interface to Hang Si's C++ TetGen Library